Free Research Preview. DrugChatter may produce inaccurate information.

 How do Lipitor and BP meds interact?

-The interaction between Lipitor and BP meds can lead to several potential risks, including:
+Lipitor and BP meds can interact in several ways, including:

-* Increased risk of myopathy: Lipitor can increase the risk of muscle damage (myopathy) when taken with certain BP meds, such as simvastatin and lovastatin.
+* Increased risk of myopathy: Lipitor can increase the risk of myopathy (muscle damage) when taken with certain BP meds, such as statins and fibrates.
+This is because both classes of medications can cause muscle damage, and combining them can increase this risk.

-To minimize the risks associated with the interaction between Lipitor and BP meds, follow these guidelines:
+To minimize the risks associated with Lipitor and BP med interactions, follow these precautions:

 Conclusion